Web-based Access Control System

 You have a single screen or panel from which you view and manage alarms, video surveillance, facility maps, and identities.
 You can also view and manage photos and employee details of your personnel.
 Thus, you can restrict certain employees and/or visitors from particular sensitive areas and grant access to selected persons only.
 You can also assign access levels to your employees and areas, granting employees access to a selection of areas using the access level system property.

-This way, you always know who is entering or leaving your premises, which door the person is using, and time of entry or exit.
+This way, you always know who is entering or leaving your premises, which door the person is using, which door access software and time of entry or exit.
 An advanced web-based physical access control system will let you know where each visitor or employee is physically present at any moment in time, generating alerts if a visitor/worker is trying to access unauthorized areas.

 Web-based vs cloud-based access control systems